vanyamil/advent-of-code-2020/review.md

 ## Day 13: Shuttle Search

 First problem - simple, fun, part of the story.
 Part 2 was absolutely breaking the narrative but was a great way to use the Chinese Remainder Theorem!
 Yes, I ended up "cheating" by getting a worked out extended GCD function from wikibooks, but I couldn't be bothered here.

+## Day 14: Docking Data

+A bit of a forced narrative, but it ends up working out somewhat.
+Nice twist on part 2 but extremely reliant on good input generation - too many Xs, and we have exponential time up to 2^36 operations to do.